Welcome to WellspringCBD.com

 Many studies have been presented and analyzed by Dr Ethan Russo researching cannabinoids as analgesics through the endocannabinoid system.

 5-HT1A is a serotonin receptor that is found in the central nervous system as well as in several peripheral systems.
 In high concentrations, CBD and CBDa, the raw form of CBD, was demonstrated to directly activate the serotonin receptor 5-HT1A.

-Another example of stress support is this study in which CBD was given to anxiety prone individuals prior to a public speaking event.
+Another example of stress support is this study in which CBD was given to some people who are prone to stage fright prior to a public speaking event.
 Their stress levels were lower than those who did not take CBD.

 In lab tests involving rats, CBD was given in high concentrations.
 In that study, the amount of total sleep time as well as the latency in sleep were increased in those who were given higher concentrations of CBD.

 Stress is often a primary suspect when it comes to finding the cause of sleep disorders.
 Thanks to the previous section, about stress and mood support, stress relief can help improve quality of sleep.

 The products we carry come in a wide variety of sizes, shapes, types, concentrations, and flavors.
 What works for you may not work for someone else, and vice versa.
 Here are some things to keep in mind while you are considering a product.

 Are you currently taking medications or supplements?
 What type of delivery method are those (capsule/drops/edible/etc)?
 The only way they, along with CBD, are effective is if you are taking them.
 Period.

 If you are already accustomed to taking capsules, it may be easier for you to fit CBD into your regimen in capsule form.
 The same can be said with liquid drops, or external applications like lotions and balms.
 Perhaps you prefer to vape your CBD and are acclimated to that process.